Art. Research. Community.

 “What strikes one about Bolatagici’s work as an artist, and as an emerging and highly engaged Pacific voice in art world academia, is her take on the big picture…[i]n drawing out the focus of her work and undermining the seamless layers of commodification, Bolatagici humanises and subverts the bigger stage of war, global capitalism and racism.
 It is fundamentally the value and nature of ‘our air’, ‘our water’ and ‘our’ thinking that she brings to light.”
 Maurice O’Riodran, ‘Torika Bolatagici and the Big Picture’, Art Monthly Australia, #232, August 2010, p.67.

-Her work has been exhibited in New York, San Francisco, Mexico City, Yogyakarta and throughout Aotearoa New Zealand and Australia.
-She has published in peer-reviewed journals and presented at local and international conferences and symposia about the representation of mixed-race identity; Pacific arts practice in Australia and Fiji; representations of teachers and teaching in cinema; and gender and militarism in the Pacific.
+Torika's work has been exhibited in San Francisco, New York, Taiwan, Mexico City, Yogyakarta and throughout Aotearoa New Zealand and Australia.
+She has published in peer-reviewed journals and presented at local and international conferences on the representation of mixed-race identity; Pacific arts practice in Australia and Fiji and gender and militarism in the Pacific.

 In her role as Symposium coordinator for the Contemporary Pacific Arts Festival in 2013 and 2014, Torika curated multiple panels to extend the discourse around contemporary Pacific arts practice in Australia and invited speakers to reflect on themes such as art and activism, museums, collecting and curating, cultural appropriation and contemporary practice.
-She also produced the symposium publication Mana Motu (2013/14).
+She also produced the symposium publication Mana Motu (2013 and 2014).